FZJ-JSC/JUBE/docs/advanced.rst

 Include external data
 ~~~~~~~~~~~~~~~~~~~~~

 As you seen in the example before a benchmark can become very long.
-To structure your benchmark youe can use multiple files and reuse existing
+To structure your benchmark you can use multiple files and reuse existing
 sets.
 There are three different include features inside of *JUBE*.

 The files used for this example can be found inside ``examples/include``.